 If you do, you’ll tend to thrive!
 Choose a university program that interests you since you will usually attain better marks learning something that fascinates you.
 Be aware that you do not have to be enrolled in a health sciences program in order to apply to occupational therapy programs.
 Some (but not all) schools require specific prerequisite courses, however, they can be completed in conjunction with any degree program.

 What is occupational therapy?
 What do occupational therapists do?
 Visit the Canadian Association of Occupational Therapists to learn about this profession.

 Consider shadowing or conducting information interviews with occupational therapists and occupational therapy students.
 Know the realities of the day‐to‐day work and how it fits with what you know about yourself.
 Be realistic and informed by exploring other career options in addition to the role of the occupational therapist.

 Know what courses are required and obtain them at any time before you apply.
 To enable you to apply to many universities, you may want to consider taking the desired prerequisites for a variety of schools.
-Each occupational therapy program has slightly different prerequisites (some do not have any!) so always check the specific schools to ensure that these general suggestions will allow you to meet the most up‐to‐date admission requirements.
-Some of the following courses are common prerequisites for occupational therapy programs:
+Each occupational therapy program has slightly different prerequisites (some do not have any) so always check the specific schools to ensure that these general suggestions will allow you to meet the most up‐to‐date admission requirements.

 Aim High Academically